Sales Tactics: What to do after a client says ‘I will think about it’

 Use video conferencing

 Video conferencing tools are an amazing alternative to conference rooms and a fantastic means to organize your meeting.
 Set up a Google Meeting room and share the details with your virtual negotiator beforehand.
-It will give an organised and professional image in the other person’s mind and they will take you seriously and with respect.
+It will give an organized and professional image in the other person’s mind and they will take you seriously and with respect.

 Control your expressions